aleckshen/fullstackopen/README.md

-Notes for fullstack open :D
+Notes for fullstack open :)